devmount/SongDrive/README.md

 ## Installation

-1. Download this repository and decompress it to the location of your choice
+1. Download this repository and unzip it to the location of your choice

     ```
     $ wget https://github.com/devmount/SongDrive/archive/master.zip